Gary's vision for our city government as your Mayor

 Whether in public forums or in questionnaires for publications, the question most asked of candidates for office is some version of: What is Dearborn’s biggest problem, and how will you address it?

 A candidate will usually respond with something like public safety, high taxes, that sort of thing.

 What the past year and half has made clear, however, is that a city’s biggest problem changes with the moment.
-As it write this, flooding and infrastructure is surely number one.
+Right after the devastating basement flooding at the end of June, flooding and infrastructure were surely number one.
 (An independent investigation is necessary to determine the cause, and a course of action must be plotted to keep it from happening again.)
+That's still high on the list, but more recently, speeding and reckless driving in neighborhoods has moved up the list.
 A year ago, the top concern was the pandemic.

 If the city’s biggest problem changes with the moment, then Dearborn’s most pressing concern is having strong and effective leadership.
 A mayor who has experience dealing with ever-changing challenges, and, importantly, will keep the public informed with calm confidence that the crisis of the moment is being addressed.
 And, one who will listen to the public vent its anger in the moment, knowing it’s important that people be heard.